Gravitational waves from strong first order phase transitions: Conclusions

 The shapes of the gravitational wave spectra are quite similar in the two cases simulated, despite the important contribution of the vortical modes in the deflagration.
 They show quite a sharp peak at $kR_* \simeq 10$, with the $k^{-3}$ produced by compressional flows with shocks.
 This suggests that the gravitational wave production in the deflagration case is dominated by the compressional modes.

-Quantitatively, we computed the gravitational wave power spectrum with the assumption of a Gaussian velocity field.
+To compare with the gravitational wave power spectrum obtained directly from simulations, in Section~\ref{s:GWpsVelps} we computed the gravitational wave power spectrum with the assumption of a Gaussian velocity field.
 The computation convolves products of two velocity power spectra with kernels derived from integrating the gravitational wave Green's function with the decorrelation functions.
 There are three possible contributions: pure compressional, mixed compressional-vortical, and pure vortical.
 The result is a prediction for the growth rate of the gravitational wave power spectrum $\Delta \mathcal{P}_\text{gw} / \Delta t$ between the two times at which the velocity field is evaluated.
 The result in both the detonation and the deflagration is that both the amplitude and the shape of the growth rate are well predicted by the compressional modes alone.
 This is perhaps a surprise given the importance of the vortical modes in the shear stress spectrum.
 We draw the conclusion that vortical motion does not seem to source a significant contribution to gravitational wave production in first order phase transitions of strength $\alpha_\text{n} \lesssim 1$.

 We can understand the relative efficiency of acoustic production as a resonance effect: there is a range of sound wave wavenumber pairs $(\bq, \tilde{\bq})$ for which the shear stress oscillates at the same frequency $\cs(q + \tilde{q})$ as the resulting gravitational wave, $|\bq + \tilde{\bq}|$.
 The shear stress for a vortical mode of a given wavenumber has a spread of frequencies, of order $\Vsw{\perp} q$, which are well below resonance for the gravitational wave.